 2. Paddling with It Requires A Smaller Range of Motion

-Another recreational therapist who works in a Colorado-based rehab hospital contacted us to find out if Versa would be a good fit for her clients.
+Another recreational therapist who works in a Colorado-based rehab hospital contacted us to find out if Versa would be a good fit for her clients as a form of kayak therapy.
 She had one client in mind who had a spinal cord injury that afforded him very limited range of motion of his arms, elbows and shoulders.
 He had tried to use a supported paddle that pivoted on a post, but he was unable to raise his arms far enough on the right side to stroke the paddle through the water on the left side, and visa versa.
 He also had difficulty controlling the stroke of the paddle because it tended to wobble too much.

 The therapist suggested our Versa Paddle for sit-in kayaks.
 With his hands on the 10 and 2 o’clock positions, the man’s elbows and arms could remain in a more neutral position at his sides.
 Instead of having to lift them up above shoulder height with each stroke, he used a small, rotational movement, much like pedaling a bike with your hands, to dig each blade into the water.

 This smaller range of movement also means the kayak itself remains more stable since the paddler’s upper body isn’t shifting from side to side like it does with a traditional paddle stroke pattern.